 Change from "Update on Save" to "Update By Schedule":

-Now you can maintain your Magento index through cron jobs or using a CLI command.
-Choose the time when your store is empty and the server has nothing to do and schedule the job for that period.
-Bear in mind that reindexing can take up to 3 hours for a large store with lots of products (100,000+ SKUs).
+Now you can maintain your Magento index through cron jobs or using a command line interface (CLI).
+Choose the time when your store is empty and the server has nothing to do, and schedule the job for that period.

+Although the speed improves, we still recommend that you move your reindex jobs to less busy hours with cron.
 If you've never used cron before, to add a new job, you'll need to install cron first:

 php bin/magento cron:install --force